asousadias/asd_patchCollection/asd_MAX_palimpsest_filter/README.md

 - asd_palimpsesto-flt.js - the js file containing the core processing.<br>
 - README.md - this read me file.<br>
 - _asdPalimp\_A0.mid_ and _asdPalimp\_B0.mid_ - two MIDI files for testing.<br>
+Note: Due to limitations in the array sizes to 32767 elements, input is limited.
+Considerer to split large Roll files.

 ## References
 For operating details see:<br>